 b.
 Your Company (including self-employed individuals) with a business requirement or emergency that requires you to work during the allotted time of your session (including travelling time).
 While this may be unavoidable, it is the responsibility of yourself/your employer (including self-employed) to indemnify you against any pre-arranged appointments, made with or without their knowledge or consent (as applicable)

 c.
 You are invited to an event that is more important to you than the therapy session

 d.
 Poor time management

 e.
-An existing medical condition, e.g. a cold or flu. this is covered in condition 2, 3, 4, above
+An existing medical condition, e.g. a cold or flu. this is covered in conditions 2, 3, and 4 above.

-In addition to that, once you book a slot, it is locked into my system and unavailable to other potential or existing client.
+In addition to that, once you book a slot, it is locked into my system and unavailable to other potential or existing clients.
 If you fail to attend, I experience a specific loss of income for that period and this loss is irrecoverable!
-Given 24-hours notice, that you cannot attend, I at least have 24 hours to attempt to fill that slot or make alternative arrangements that benefit me.
+Given 24 hours' notice, that you cannot attend, I at least have 24 hours to attempt to fill that slot or make alternative arrangements that benefit me.